tillitis/tkey-ssh-agent/README.md

 The signerapp can be run both on the hardware Tillitis Key 1, and on a QEMU machine that emulates the platform.
-In both cases, the host program (`runapp`, `tk-sign` or `tk-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
+In both cases, the host program (`tkey-runapp`, `tkey-sign` or `tkey-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
 There is a separate section below which explains running in QEMU.

 ## Running apps